-What is the Philips Hue Play?
+What is the Philips Hue Play HDMI Sync Box?

 If the content on the screen mostly features, say, a green football pitch, the lights you connect will shine green.
 If it's blue skies then you'll get a blue sheen, and so on.
 And because the box reads the signal before it is output on the TV, the colours replicated on your lights match that of the screen at the same time with zero delay.
 That's important, otherwise the whole experience would be disorientating.

 These settings can make a really difference to the experience.
-The intense level is bright and comes with lots of quick changes, while the subtle is probably more suited to watching movies and TV shows.
-It doesn't take into effect every colour change, but focuses on the main colour shifts in the picture, to, as the name suggests, give you more subtle transitions.
+The intense level is bright and comes with lots of quick changes, while subtle is probably more suited to watching movies and TV shows.
+It doesn't take into effect every colour change on screen, but focuses on the main colour shifts in the picture, to give you more subtle transitions.

 Anything with a HDMI cable is supported